Bablofil/binance-api/readme.md

 You just take methods names and params from from [official api](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md) and use it with the provided interface.

-Every response will contain json as described in official docs, or an Exception will be thrown.

 You can get more examples in Russian [here](https://bablofil.ru/binance-api/)